 “The single biggest problem in communication is the illusion that it has taken place.” – George Bernard Shaw

-To ensure that you are in line with what was asked to do, you need a Scope Management Plan.
+To ensure that you are in line with what was asked of you, you need a scope management plan.

 It should cover, at the very least, the following aspects: